Home Heat Pump Guide

 Daikin Altherma 3 R (Low Temperature)

-The Altherma 3 R is Daikin's flagship low-temperature monobloc heat pump.
-It delivers maximum flow temperatures of 55°C, which is suitable for well-insulated homes with adequately sized radiators or underfloor heating.
+The Altherma 3 R is Daikin's flagship low-temperature monobloc heat pump delivering maximum flow temperatures of 55°C, suitable for well-insulated homes with adequately sized radiators or underfloor heating.

 This is the model most commonly installed in UK homes.
-The monobloc design means all refrigerant is contained within the outdoor unit — only water pipes connect the outdoor unit to the indoor system.
-This simplifies installation (no F-gas work needed inside the property) and reduces installation cost.
+The monobloc design means all refrigerant is contained within the outdoor unit — only water pipes connect to the indoor system.
+This simplifies installation and reduces cost.

 Daikin Altherma 3 H HT (High Temperature)

-The high-temperature variant delivers flow temperatures up to 70°C, making it suitable for older properties with smaller radiators or solid-wall homes where low-temperature operation is not practical.
+The high-temperature variant delivers flow temperatures up to 70°C, making it suitable for older properties with smaller radiators where low-temperature operation is not practical.
+If you are wondering whether you need new radiators for a heat pump, the HT model may let you keep your existing ones.

 Real-World COP Performance

-Manufacturer-stated SCOP figures are measured under controlled laboratory conditions (EN 14825 standard).
-Real-world performance in UK homes is typically slightly lower, depending on installation quality, system design, and how the homeowner uses the system.
+Manufacturer-stated SCOP figures are measured under controlled laboratory conditions.
+Real-world performance in UK homes is typically slightly lower, depending on installation quality, system design, and usage patterns.

-Data from the UK's Electrification of Heat Demonstration Project and independent monitoring by organisations such as the Heat Pump Association suggests that well-installed Daikin Altherma 3 systems typically achieve seasonal COPs of:
+Data from the UK's Electrification of Heat Demonstration Project and independent monitoring suggests well-installed Daikin Altherma 3 systems typically achieve:

 Noise Levels

 Daikin's Altherma 3 range is among the quieter heat pumps on the market.
-The smallest models (4 to 6kW) achieve noise levels as low as 37dB at one metre — quieter than a typical library.
-Even the larger models (12 to 16kW) stay under 46dB at full output.
+The smallest models achieve noise levels as low as 37dB at one metre — quieter than a typical library.
+Even the larger models stay under 46dB at full output.

-In practice, most heat pumps spend the majority of their operating time at partial load (not full output), which further reduces noise.
-Daikin's inverter-driven compressor modulates smoothly, avoiding the start-stop cycling that can cause noise complaints with on/off systems.
+Most heat pumps spend the majority of operating time at partial load, which further reduces noise.
+Daikin's inverter-driven compressor modulates smoothly, avoiding the start-stop cycling that causes noise complaints with on/off systems.
+For most UK installations, it comfortably meets the MCS noise standard of 42dB at the nearest neighbour's window.

 Installation and Indoor Components

-The Daikin system pairs the outdoor unit with indoor components that include:
+The Daikin system pairs the outdoor unit with indoor components including:

-- Daikin Altherma integrated cylinder: A combined hot water cylinder and hydraulic module in a single unit, available in 180-litre and 230-litre sizes.
-This simplifies installation and reduces the indoor footprint.
+• Daikin Altherma integrated cylinder: Combined hot water cylinder and hydraulic module in 180-litre and 230-litre sizes

-- Daikin Madoka controller or EKRUCBL thermostat: Wall-mounted controllers with intuitive interfaces for setting schedules and temperatures.
+• Daikin Madoka controller or EKRUCBL thermostat: Wall-mounted controllers with intuitive interfaces

-- Daikin ONECTA app: Cloud-based monitoring and control via smartphone.
-Allows remote temperature adjustment, scheduling, and basic energy monitoring.
+• Daikin ONECTA app: Cloud-based monitoring and control via smartphone for remote temperature adjustment, scheduling, and basic energy monitoring

 Warranty and After-Sales Support